On One Year Anniversary, Mayor Scott Outlines Ambitious Action Plan for Term Ahead

 In alignment with the Mayor’s commitment to accountability and transparency, this tool allows residents to see the goals the administration is committed to making significant progress on and accomplishing over this term, organized into the Mayor’s five priority pillars: Building Public Safety, Prioritizing Youth, Clean and Healthy Communities, Equitable Neighborhood Development, and Responsible Stewardship of City Resources.

 “The Mayor’s Action Plan is a clear organizing framework and road map for the remainder of the Mayor’s first term.
 Our executive team and the entire city workforce will be using the goals and actions in the plan to direct how we administer programs and prioritize the use of city resources," said Baltimore City Administrator Christopher Shorter.
-"We hope that all residents, business, and community partners use this plan to hold us accountable and find opportunities to collaborate and participate with with us as we work together to build a better Baltimore."
+"We hope that all residents, business, and community partners use this plan to hold us accountable and find opportunities to collaborate and participate with us as we work together to build a better Baltimore."

 Like the 100 Day of Action Tracker released by Mayor Scott in February, the Mayor’s Action Plan builds on the work of the Mayor’s transition team, more than 250 committed Baltimoreans — including young people, community advocates, business leaders, current and former government officials, artists, and academics — who generated clear recommendations to build a new way forward for Baltimore.
 That transition report was taken up by the Mayor’s executive team and agency leaders, who considered how to bring those recommendations, as well as other improvements, to life for the benefit of residents.